TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-digilent-basys3/README.txt

 The design currently supports synthesis with Xilinx Vivado (tested with Vivado 2015.2, 2015.3 and 2015.4).

+Currently the design won't simulate correctly with the provided ram.srec, since this is too large for the RAM and will result in a trap.

 To simulate using XSIM and run systest.c on the LEON design use the make targets:

   make soft